HTTP/2 for Apache httpd

 "main" thread serves the connection and collects and combines results from request processing.
 This would then be called

-a "1-n-n"
+a "1-n-n" processing model.

 But that still is too simple, since threads are a valuable and limited server resource.
 To guarantee a thread to each